lazychaser/nestedset-app/readme.md

 ## Installation

-To install this application you need to clone this repository and run `composer update`.
-After this you need to configure database, and run following command to set it up:
+To install this application you need to clone this repository and run `composer install`.
+After this you need to configure a database, and run following command to set it up:

 ```